Background image

 Community Connection Service

-The Community Connection Service (now known as Community Connectors) was established in June 2020 as part of the Ministry of Social Development’s psycho-social responses and recovery plan for COVID-19.
-Community Connectors primary focus was on people with COVID-19 or impacted including those directed to self-isolate and close contacts who required a welfare response.
+The Community Connection Service was established in June 2020 as part of the Ministry of Social Development’s psycho-social responses and recovery plan for COVID-19.
+Community Connectors are hosted by NGOs and their primary focus was on supporting people with COVID-19 or impacted including those directed to self-isolate and close contacts who required a welfare response.
 Community Connectors complement the wider welfare approach by providing short-term support to people and whānau, advocating and helping people access a range of services including welfare, social, mental health services and employment.

 Community Connectors have been critical to the COVID-19 pandemic response, they help ensure that New Zealanders who are not accessing government supports and services receive early engagement and holistic and culturally anchored support in a trusted setting.

-In May 2023, Government announced Budget 2023 funding to fund 100 Community Connectors (of the existing 500 Community Connectors) for two years.
-These Community Connectors will support approximately 50,000 households per annum for two years.
-In addition, funding was approved through the North Island Weather Events (NIWE) package for 65 Community Connectors to be retained for one year in regions impacted by the January floods and Cyclone Gabrielle.
+In May 2023, Government announced funding in Budget 2023 to provide ongoing funding for 100 Community Connectors for two years.
+These Community Connectors will support approximately 50,000 households per annum for two years to 30 June 2025.
+In addition, funding was approved through the North Island Weather Events (NIWE) package for 65 Community Connectors to be retained for one year in regions impacted by the January floods and Cyclone Gabrielle, to 30 June.
+2024.

 Where is the Community Connection service available?